Stainless Steel Heat Treatment Process and Cautions

 The heat treatment of these three types of stainless steel is different in both the treatment method and the purpose.

 It is characterized by austenite structure at normal temperature and no phase change occurs.
 It cannot be hardened by heat treatment.
-However, it can be hardened by cold working.
-A common heat treatment method is solution treatment.
+But, it can be hardened by cold working.

 The representative steel grade for austenitic stainless steel is 18-8 steel (304).
 Because it is an austenitic structure, it is non-magnetic and has no hardenability.
-Since the steel species does not undergo a phase change, the heat treatment is to heat to a high temperature (generally above 1000 ° C).
+Since the steel species do not undergo a phase change, the heat treatment is to heat to a high temperature (generally above 1000 ° C).
 The austenite recrystallizes at the same time as the carbides produced during processing.
 The phase decomposed material is solid-dissolved into the austenite.
 Then, it is rapidly cooled to maintain the austenite in which the carbon is in a solid solution state to a normal temperature.
 This process is a solution treatment.
 Table 1 shows the reference annealing temperatures for austenitic stainless steels.

 The heating temperature of the austenitic stainless steel is mainly determined by the solid solution rate of the carbide.
 It has been pointed out that it takes 3 minutes for the carbide of 304 steel to solidify at 1065 °C. It takes 1.5 minutes at 1176 °C and 10 minutes at 1000 °C. From this point of view, the higher the heating temperature, the better.
-However, the high heating temperature may cause defects such as excessive grain growth and thickening of the scale.
+But, the high heating temperature may cause defects such as excessive grain growth and thickening of the scale.
 Because austenitic stainless steel cannot refine grains by phase transformation.
 If the grain size is too large, the tensile strength of the material will be significantly reduced.